spring-tips/configuration/README.md

 Spring Boot is _very_ flexible in its sourcing of the values.
 It doesn't care if you do `SPRING_DATASOURCE_URL`, `spring.datasource.url`, etc. Spring Boot calls this _relaxed binding_.
 It allows you to do things in a way that's most natural for different environments, while still working for Spring Boot.

 This idea - of externalizing configuration for an application from the environment - is not new.
 It's well understood and described in the [12-factor manifesto](https://12factor.net/config).
 The 12-factor manifesto says that environment-specific config should live in that environment, not in the code itself.
 This is because we want one build for all the environments.
 Things that change should be external.
 So far, we've seen that Spring Boot can pull in configuration from the command line arguments (program arguments), and environment variables.
-It can also read configuration coming from JOpt.
+It can also read configuration coming from [JOpt](https://jopt-simple.github.io/jopt-simple/).
 It can come even from a JNDI context if you happen to be running in an application server with one of those around!

-Spring Boots's ability o pull in any environment variable is beneficial here.
-It's also more secure than using program arguments because the program arguments will show up in the output of operating system tools.
-Environment variables are a better fit.
+Spring Boots's ability to pull in any environment variable is beneficial here.
+Environment variables are also more secure, a better fit, than using program arguments because the program arguments will show up in the output of operating system tools like `history`.

-So far, we've seent hat Spring Boot can pull in configuration from a lot of different places.
+So far, we've seen that Spring Boot can pull in configuration from a lot of different places.
 It knows about profiles, it knows about `.yml.` and `.properties`.
 It's pretty flexible!
 But what if it doesn't know how to do what you want it to do?
 You can easily reach its new tricks using a custom `PropertySource<T>`.
-You might want to do something like this if you wish to, for example, to integrate your application with the configuration you're storing in an external database or a directory or some other things about which Spring Boot doesn't automatically know.
+You might want to do something like this to integrate your application with the configuration you're storing in an external database or a directory or some other things about which Spring Boot doesn't automatically know, but that you wish it did.

 ```java